-1. What does my kid need?
+1. What does my child need?

 Runners should bring a water bottle to practices and meets.

 Many of our runners play multiple sports, and scheduling conflicts arise from time to time.
 Most

 Hopefully the kids can make it to most practices, but if they need to miss some we ask that

 If a runner is unable to attend a meet, the coach needs to be notified in advance.
 Each meet is

 3. When and where will meets be?

-Because meets require a lot of acerage, they are usually held in rural areas.
+Because meets require a lot of acerage, they are typically held in rural areas.
 Most are within a

 4. How far will the kids have to run?